PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 These checks do not claim a new model-corpus run.
 At resume, inventory the next raw result boundary before modifying production code.
 Commit and push only; do not create, reopen, or update a pull request.

+## Late Conv1D unary direct results characterization checkpoint

+Three adjacent indexed owners cover the Conv1D Squeeze/Unary/ExpandDims passthrough, the rank-4 Unary/Transpose/Reshape/ExpandDims variant, and the fan-out bypass variant.
+Each returns a fixed one-key dictionary and accepts optional GraphIndex and LayoutState through a forwarding lowerer wrapper.
+Each owner prunes unused tensors on both the preflight-zero and normal exit paths, so zero counters are not complete mutation evidence.

+All three wrappers have exactly one raw direct call with the live LayoutState and no nested orchestration selection.
+The adjacent calls remain between the retained late Swish passthrough result and the distinct InstanceNorm unary passthrough owner.

+Passing contracts freeze all three fixed schemas, wrapper defaults and forwarding, unconditional cleanup, exact direct arguments and adjacency, and sole occurrences.
+A strict expected-failure contract selects the unconsumed observation targets `_late_conv1d_squeeze_unary_stats`, `_late_conv1d_rank4_unary_stats`, and `_late_conv1d_unary_fanout_stats` together.

+Characterization validation completed sequentially under `uv`:

+- dedicated family result contract: `2 passed, 1 xfailed in 0.59s`
+- all three indexed owners, architecture, pass-efficiency, retained Swish boundary, and representative direct rewrites:
+  `487 passed, 1 xfailed in 18.25s`
+- 106 branch-changed test files: `1665 passed, 1 xfailed in 32.70s`
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed

+No test assertion failed.
+The sole expected failure is the intentionally unimplemented group of direct assignments.
+Retain only the existing dictionaries.
+Do not change matching or indexed application, GraphIndex or LayoutState handling, unconditional pruning, schemas, wrapper forwarding, direct arguments, adjacency, dependencies, public API, or TensorFlow behavior.
+Keep all targets unconsumed, validate sequentially, commit, and push only; do not create, reopen, or update a pull request.